Please click on the title of the service or activity to be taken directly to Zoom,

 Baby Den (10:30)

 Chug-a-lug into Shabbat.
 Sing your favourite Baby Den songs, dance to a Shabbat beat and wave to some familiar faces.
-For families with Young Children
+For families with young children.

 Erev Shabbat Service (18:30)

-Click here for the Shabbat supplement and community news.
+Click here for the Shabbat Supplement

 Shabbat Morning Service (10:30)

-Click here for the Shabbat supplement and community news.
+Click here for the Shabbat Supplement

 Sunday Shacharit (9:00)

-Every Alyth week begins with a lay-led minyan, led by Alyth members.
+Every Alyth week begins with a member-led minyan, with bagel breakfast after.
 All are welcome.
-(Meeting ID: 864 4782 5935, Password: 785089)
+(ID: 864 4782 5935, Password: 785089)

 Sunday Morning Galim (10:00)